 You have a great email design.
-You have lead magnets in place.
+You have lead magnets in place for your email marketing efforts.
 You’ve just had a lead opt into your newsletter or email list.
-Congrats!

-Now you need to engage with the lead in the hopes of converting them into a customer.
+Now you need to engage with the lead in the hopes of converting them into a customer through your email marketing activities.
 One way you can get that ball rolling is by sending a welcome email.

 What is a welcome email?